codewithed/server_pinger/README.md

 # server_pinger
-A cron job which pings your server in order to keep it active
+A cron job that pings your server periodically in order to keep it active